aosabook/500lines/sampler/README.md

         ----------
         bonus_probs: numpy array of length m
             The probabilities of the overall bonuses.
-Each index in the array corresponds to the bonus of that amount (e.g. index 0 is +0, index 1 is +1, etc.)
+Each index in the array corresponds to the bonus of that amount (e.g., index 0 is +0, index 1 is +1, etc.)

         stats_probs: numpy array of length 6
-            The probabilities of how the overall bonus is distributed among the different stats. `stats_probs[i]` corresponds to the probability of giving a bonus point to the ith stat, i.e. the value at `MagicItemDistribution.stats_names[i]`.
+            The probabilities of how the overall bonus is distributed among the different stats. `stats_probs[i]` corresponds to the probability of giving a bonus point to the ith stat;
+            i.e., the value at `MagicItemDistribution.stats_names[i]`.

         rso: numpy RandomState object (default: np.random)
             The random number generator